billgraziano/xelogstash/README.md

 * `agentjobs` can be "all", "failed" or "none".
 It tries to map the field names to the extended event field names.
 * `excludedEvents` is a list of events to ignore.
 Both sample configuration files exclude some of the system health events like ring buffer recorded and diagnostic component results.
 * `adds`, `moves`, and `copies` are described in their own section below.
+* `strip_crlf` (boolean) will replace common newline patterns with a space.
+Some logstash configurations don't handle newlines in their JSON.
+The downside is that it de-formats SQL and deadlock fields.

 ## <a name="json"></a>Controlling the JSON
 The two fields `timestamp_field_name` and `payload_field_name` are available in the Source, Default, and AppLog sections.
 The following examples best illustrate how they work.